MartinTheDragon/Nuclear-Tech-Mod-Remake/README.md

 ### Discord

-[Join the newly opened Discord server](https://discord.gg/XDrARD2FaJ) dedicated to the 1.18 port.
+[Join the Discord server](https://discord.gg/XDrARD2FaJ) dedicated to the 1.18 port.
 It is not affiliated with the official NTM Discord server.

 ### Credits